andikleen/pmu-tools/README.md

     - Improve sample event support.
 Now enable them by default.
     - --per-core and --per-socket support dropped with SMT
 * The new tl-serve.py tool displays toplev output in a web browser.
-* toplev now has a new --all option to enable all features.
-* toplev now has a simple TSX metrics model with --tsx on Haswell/Broadwell CPUs.
-* toplev now supports some Linux software metrics with --sw.
-The trace point based events may require running as root.
-* toplev now supports power measurements with --power.
-* toplev now supports a --no-multiplex mode to avoid multiplexing errors on very reproducible workloads.
-* toplev now supports a --no-group mode to work around bugs on older kernels (such as RHEL/CentOS 6)
-* ucevent now supports Intel Xeon v3 (codenamed Haswell server)
-* toplev now supports measurements with HyperThreading enabled.
-* toplev now supports Silvermont CPUs, with a simple 1 level model.
-* ocperf now outputs all possible offcore event combinations when an offcore file is available
-* toplev now can plot directly with --graph.
-It can also now plot metrics.
-* toplev updated to TopDown 2.5.
-Supports standard metrics (--metrics) and has an experimential feature to suggest sample command lines (--sample)
-* ocperf now automatically downloads JSON event lists (3/29/2014) This changed various event names.
-The old CSV files have been removed.
-"PS" events are gone now.
-Use /p instead.
-Note this may require setting up https_proxy if you are behind a firewall.
-* New jevents library to resolve event lists from C (3/28/2014)

 # All features: